agent-first websites

 - Generic FAQ page nobody reads.
 Specific answer to their exact question.

 - CMS €40/month forever.
-Own the repo, hosting ~€5/month on Cloudflare.
+Own the site outright.
+Running costs about €5/month.

 show, don't tell